nate-double-u/hugo-versions-presentation/slides/documentation-versioning.md

 <!-- Switchability: How easy is it to change versioning schemes -->
 <!-- Searchability: Does the duplication of pages affect search results? -->

-# Versioning Concerns
+# Versioning Considerations

-What are the concerns when versioning technical documentation in a website?
+What are the main concerns when versioning technical documentation in a website?
+- Readers
+- Maintainers / Writers
-- Does the documentation need versioning yet?
+- Necessity (Does the documentation need versioning yet?)
-- Navigation (visitor ease of understanding)
+- Navigation
-- Maintainer ease of updates
+- Searchability
 - Localization / Internationalization
 - Compartmentalization
 - Switchability
-- Searchability

 ---